 A hotel licence allows the licensee to sell liquor at any time through direct sales transactions.
-If liquor is to be delivered to an address in South Australia, it must be delivered during authorised ‘carry-off’ trading hours on any day (other than Good Friday and Christmas Day).
+If liquor is to be delivered to an address in South Australia, it must be delivered during authorised ‘carry-off’ trading hours on any day.

 An applicant for a hotel licence or an existing licence holder can apply to the Liquor and Gambling Commissioner for any of the following consents:

 Extended trading authorisation (ETA)

-If a licensee wishes to trade between midnight and 5 am Monday to Saturday, or between 8 am or 11 am or 8 pm and midnight on a Sunday, or between midnight and 2 am on Christmas Day, the licensee may apply for an Extended trading authorisation.
+If a licensee wishes to trade between midnight and 5 am Monday to Saturday, or midnight and 8am Sunday, the licensee may apply for an Extended trading authorisation (PDF 83KB).

-If a licensee intends to provide entertainment on the licensed premises, either prior to 11 am or after Midnight on anyday, the licensee may apply for an Entertainment consent.
+If a licensee intends to provide prescribed entertainment on the licensed premises, the licensee may apply for an Prescribed entertainment consent (PDF 256KB).

 Extension of trading area